 Most of the time, a child throws tantrums because they aren’t in control.
 Naturally, all humans long to feel in control.
 It’s just that adults don’t realize their babies do, too.

 Babies don’t throw tantrums because you served breakfast in a different container than their usual bowl.
-Rather, the root reason of it all is the feeling of not having enough power.
+Rather, the root reason for it all is the feeling of not having enough power.

 So, letting your little one feel in control and powerful is key to preventing tantrums and keeping them under your control.
 Remember, you have more authority if your child feels powerful and in control.